Pocahontas (1995 film): Development

-Following the release of The Rescuers Down Under (1990), director Mike Gabriel was eager to collaborate with veteran The Walt Disney Company story artist Joe Grant on a follow-up project that was vastly different from the animated adventure film.
+Following the release of The Rescuers Down Under (1990), director Mike Gabriel was eager to collaborate with veteran Disney story artist Joe Grant on a follow-up project that was vastly different from the animated adventure film.
 In April and May 1991, they first partnered on an adaptation of Swan Lake with both of them writing story outlines and creating conceptual artwork.
 Gabriel and Grant then submitted their outline for approval, but it was negatively received by the studio's live-action script readers.
 Earlier, during Thanksgiving weekend, 1990, Gabriel had wanted to direct an animated musical set in the American West.
 At a relative's Thanksgiving dinner, while glancing through numerous titles in their bookcase, Gabriel struck on the idea of adapting the life of Pocahontas after finding a book about her.
 Following the cancellation of Swan Lake, Gabriel returned to the idea.

 Shortly after, Gabriel pitched his idea at the "Gong Show" meeting held by Michael Eisner, Jeffrey Katzenberg, Peter Schneider and Roy E. Disney.
 He had written the title Walt Disney's Pocahontas on an image of Tiger Lily from Peter Pan (1953) to the back of which he taped a brief pitch that read "an Indian princess who is torn between her father's wishes to destroy the English settlers and her wishes to help them – a girl caught between her father and her people, and her love for the enemy."
 Coincidentally, Feature Animation president Peter Schneider had been developing an animated version of William Shakespeare's play Romeo and Juliet, and observed several similarities between his idea and Gabriel's Pocahontas pitch; Schneider recalled: "We were particularly interested in exploring the theme of 'If we don't learn to live with one another, we will destroy ourselves.
 Gabriel's pitch was quickly accepted, becoming the quickest story turnaround in Disney studio history.

 Jeffrey Katzenberg hoped that Pocahontas would be nominated for the Academy Award for Best Picture.

 After Beauty and the Beast (1991) was unprecedentedly nominated for an Academy Award for Best Picture at the 64th Academy Awards, then-studio chairman Jeffrey Katzenberg opted to produce another animated romance film in the hopes of achieving a similar feat.
 While Aladdin (1992) and The Lion King (1994) were considered to be too far into development, Katzenberg deemed Pocahontas a promising candidate, and thus pushed for the heroine to be older, the romance between her and Smith to be more mature, and the animals to be mute.
 Head of story Tom Sito went on the record stating he wanted to include "broader" jokes, but the "higher-ups wanted it more winsome, more gentle.
 Some of the folks were so concerned about political correctness, they didn't want to be cuckoo-wacky about it."